Benefit Entitlement (Restriction) Bill

 Overview

-This bill aims to restrict access to UK taxpayer-funded benefits for non-UK citizens from the European Union and European Economic Area (EEA).
-It introduces several conditions for benefit eligibility, including nationality declarations and contribution-based entitlement.
+This bill aims to restrict access to taxpayer-funded benefits for non-UK citizens from the European Union and European Economic Area (EEA).
+It proposes changes to benefit entitlement based on nationality, dependants' status, benefit amounts, and claimant contributions.

 Description